nassernajibi/WGEN-v2.0/README.md

 Next, you will need to `git clone` the repository to your machine, or download `Programs`.

-In order to run, you will need to do two things to access required data.
+In order to run, you will need to do two things to access the required data.

-1. Download the the files from `Data/` and store them in a folder titled as `Data` next to the `Programs` and `Figures` in your directory.
+1. Download the files from `Data/` and store them in a folder titled `Data` next to the `Programs` and `Figures` in your directory.
 1. Start with `config.WRs.non_param.R` or `config.WRs.param.NHMM.R` to identify/simulate the weather regimes.

 **Now you can run `config.simulations.R`!**

-We again remind you that running will need a considerable disk space as it depends to the spatiotemporal dimensions of the input files and the length of outputs (e.g., *how many years of weather simulations to generate?*).
+We again remind you that running will need a considerable disk space as it depends on the spatiotemporal dimensions of the input files and the length of outputs (e.g., *how many years of weather simulations to generate?*).

 #### To plot different weather diagnostics

 > If you want to plot different statistics, this section is for you

-Finally, you can run the diganostic function `Programs/functions.for.figures/plot.statistics.full.diagnostics.long.R` to assess the performance of the WGEN through a set of selected statistics for precipitation (e.g., floods, droughts, monthly/yearly distributions, inter-annual variability, long-term dry/wet spells)
+Finally, you can run the diagnostic function `Programs/functions.for.figures/plot.statistics.full.diagnostics.long.R` to assess the performance of the WGEN through a set of selected statistics for precipitation (e.g., floods, droughts, monthly/yearly distributions, inter-annual variability, long-term dry/wet spells)

 ### Issues and Comments